The Way We Hire Now

 The earliest deadlines were in the first week of November.

 In Part 1 of this collection, I provided a top-level view of how the jobs disaster has transformed faculty hiring.
-Here in Part 2, I’ll flip to the ocean exchange that has befallen within the logistics of the way we rent assistant professors in my field.
+Here in Part 2, I’ll flip to the ocean exchange that has occurred within the logistics of the way we rent assistant professors in my field.

 Liberated from the MLA paperwork, job commercials show up soon after the economic 12 months in July.
-Compounding that development, the online version of the MLA jobs list now comes out in September — completely a month in advance than its print ancestor — and is updated each week of the semester.
+Compounding that development, the online version of the MLA jobs list now comes out in September — a month in advance than its print ancestor — and is updated each week of the semester.
 Application cut-off dates have crept earlier each year, even as new openings maintain to trickle out well into the spring.

 It would be accurate for everyone concerned about this hiring technique to sense the timeline and its burdens.